Operations

 ✔

 (3) The Company conducts the board performance evaluation once a year by questionnaire of self-evaluation.
-The evaluation scope includes the Board of Directors as a whole, the individual directors, the Compensation Committee, and the Audit Committee in 2022.The results shall be used as a reference basis when selecting or nominating directors and shall base its determination of an individual director's remuneration on the evaluation results of his or her performance.
+The evaluation scope includes the Board of Directors as a whole, the individual directors, the Compensation Committee, the Audit Committee, and the Nomination Committee.
+The results shall be used as a reference basis when selecting or nominating directors and shall base its determination of an individual director's remuneration on the evaluation results of his or her performance.

 None